fideltfg/Player-Inventory-System/ReadMe.md

 - Encrypted object serialization and saving to help prevent cheating,
 - Inventory/chest contents, placed and dropped items can be loaded and saved automatically,
 - Keyboard and partial controller support using the new input system.
 (Full support coming soon!)
+- Item recyceling/salvage allows players to reclaim the items used to craft an item.

 ## Getting Started